Trustia-labs/babylone-node/README.md

 # Babylon Node Docker Setup

 This project contains the setup for running a Babylon Node within a Ubuntu Docker container.
 It includes the Dockerfile for building the image and the docker-compose.yml for easy setup and management.
-This project is based on the excellent article from BreizhNode (https://medium.com/@breizh-node/babylon-lancez-votre-n%C5%93ud-validateur-en-quelques-%C3%A9tapes-simples-fr-en-deb8084d2b22).
+This project is based on the excellent article from [BreizhNode](https://medium.com/@breizh-node/babylon-lancez-votre-n%C5%93ud-validateur-en-quelques-%C3%A9tapes-simples-fr-en-deb8084d2b22).

 ## Prerequisites

 - Docker
 - Docker Compose
-- An internet connection for downloading dependencies
+- A good internet connection for downloading dependencies
+- Consequent amount of space on your hard drive / SSD (dozen of GB)

 ## Getting Started

-### Step 1: Clone the Repository
+### Step 1: Clone the Repository and setup env

 Clone this repository to your local machine to get started.